Can I Quit Drugs Without Rehab? (Dangers and Treatment Options)

 If you’re thinking about quitting drugs or alcohol independently, you may want to reconsider your choice.
 If you struggle with substance abuse issues, you may be at risk for developing dangerous withdrawal symptoms when you stop using drugs.

-Quitting drugs without accountability or a strong social support network may also lead you to relapsing on your drug(s) of choice.
+Quitting drugs without accountability or a strong social support network may also lead to relapse.
 Even if you are hesitant to seek professional help due to stigma, cost, childcare, job responsibilities, or simply not thinking your addiction is bad enough to warrant professional help, rehab might still be the right choice for your situation.
 It is always best to seek medical counsel before deciding to quit drugs on your own.

 Reasons People Don’t Seek Professional Treatment

 • Low perceived need or refusal of outside help.
-Feeling like you can handle your addiction is “not bad enough” or that you can handle it “on your own” might keep you from going to a detox center or rehab program.
-However, misconceptions and false assumptions regarding your addiction are dangerous and can result in health complications.
+Many people feel like their addiction is “not bad enough” or that they can handle it on their own, and it might keep them from going to a detox center or rehab program.
+However, there’s a misconception that addiction has to be bad enough to get help.
+In fact, dependence can result in health complications.
 Remember: it is okay to ask for help sometimes.
 In fact, asking for help and deciding you want to recover from addiction is a sign of strength.

 • Stigma.
-Your substance abuse issues are not a result of any moral failing.
-However, stigma and societal misconceptions surrounding substance abuse may keep you from seeking professional help for your addiction.
+Stigma and societal misconceptions surrounding substance abuse may keep you from seeking professional help for your addiction.
 Stigmas surrounding substance abuse can cause shame and prevent you from seeking the help you need to recover.

 • Time off.
 Taking time off may present a wide range of considerations.
 Taking time off to go to rehab may make you concerned about how you’ll keep your job, apartment, or care for your children.
-However, you have options and ways to make arrangements for many of these scenarios.
-Although taking time off to go to rehab may stir up anxiety within you, it might be worth it in the long run.
+However, there are treatment options that can help you, including outpatient treatment, which provides the same comprehensive care as rehab but with the flexibility you need..

 • Travel.
-Research indicates that shorter travel distances are sometimes associated with longer treatment stays and completion rates for treatment.
 Needing to travel for substance abuse treatment can deter some people, but it can also prove beneficial if the necessary basic treatment modalities don’t exist in your area.

 • Scheduling delays.
 Sometimes, long waitlists or scheduling delays can deter people from seeking treatment.
 Don’t let a wait stop you from receiving the help you need for your addiction.